-Our ‘Run the Ridge’ event features a long and a short course.
+Our ‘Run the Ridge’ race series features a long and a short course.
 The first 2 km and the last 5 km are shared between the two routes making the short course a perfect warm-up if you want to try the full 20 km next year.

-Both routes are fully marked and navigational skills, while and advantage, are not needed but you need to stay aware of your surroundings so you do not miss markers or marshals.
+Both routes are fully marked and navigational skills, while an advantage are not needed, but you need to stay aware of your surroundings so you do not miss markers or marshals.

 This testing courses features 20 km of grass, trail and open mountain with a variety of terrain and, weather permitting, stunning views.

 20k Mandatory Kit requirement: This is a self-sufficient race.
 There are no water stations on either race route.